 A Vietnamese classmate in Kimmy's GED prep class.

 - All Asians Know Martial Arts: Parodied.
 He assumes that he does simply because of this trope.
 While it results in him breaking through a wall, Jillian reveals that it was made of cardboard covered in frosting.

 - Asian and Nerdy: He's very good at math, which gets lampshaded the first time it comes up.Kimmy: He's really good at math.Titus: That's racist.Kimmy: ...He is good at math, though.Titus: I didn't make the rules.

-- Betty and Veronica: The Betty to Logan's Veronica.
+- Betty and Veronica: The Betty (nice, poor, and friendly) to Logan (rich and standoffish)'s Veronica.

 - Citizenship Marriage: Needs one in order to stay in the US.
 He asked Kimmy, but ultimately she can't be reached in time when he is found and he is forced to marry Sonja.